Feat-FeAR/logSpace/content/docs/setups/hugo.md

 ### Configuration
 Most of the themes provide some custom fields for you to configure as needed.
 Please refer to the `README.md` and _config file_ (e.g., `hugo.toml`,
-`config.yaml`) in the theme sub-directory to find all available options.
-You can override these values by adding them to your own `hugo.toml` file or by directly modifying files in the theme directory.
+`config.yaml`) you will find in the theme sub-directory to see all available options.
+You can override these values by adding them to your own `hugo.toml` file.

 ### Remove a theme
 As [GitHub Gist-ed](https://gist.github.com/myusuf3/7f645819ded92bda6677)